-PLEASE REFER TO LETTER AND ATTACHMENT DATED 20TH DECEMBER 2017 SENT TO COMMITTEE SERVICES, CHIEF EXECUTIVES DEPARTMENT, CUNNINGHAME HOUSE, IRVINE.
-ALSO ATTACHED AGAIN FOR COMPLETENESS.
-Note: The planning authority will make a copy of the notice of review, the review documents and any notice of the procedure of the review available for inspection at an office of the planning authority until such time as the review is determined.
-It may also be available on the planning authority website.
-Checklist Please mark the appropriate boxes to confirm you have provided all supporting documents and evidence relevant to your review: Full completion of all parts of this form Statement of your reasons for requiring a review All documents, materials and evidence which you intend to rely on (e.g. plans and drawing or other documents) which are now the subject of this review. js Note : Where the review relates to a further application e.g. renewal of planning permission or modification, variation or removal of a planning condition or where it relates to an application for approval of matters specified in conditions, it is advisable to provide the application reference number, approved plans and decision notice from that earlier consent.
-Declaration I the applicant/agent [delete as appropriate] hereby serve notice on the planning authority to review the application as set out on this form and in the supporting documents.
-Signed Date 12TH JANUARY 2018
+PLEASE REFER TO LETTER AND ATTACHMENT DATED 20TH DECEMBER 2017 SE CHIEF EXECUTIVES DEPARTMENT, CUNNINGHAME HOUSE, IRVINE.
+ALSO ATTAC • Note: The planning authority will make a copy of the notice of renotice of the procedure of the review available for inspection at a such time as the review is determined.
+It may also be available on an office of the planning authority until Checklist Please mark the appropriate boxes to confirm you have provided a relevant to your review: all supporting documents and evidence Full completion of all parts of this form Statement of your reasons for requiring a review All documents, materials and evidence which you inter or other documents) which are now the subject of this r Note: Where the review relates to a further application e.g. renewal of planning permission or modification, variation or removal of a planning condition or where it relates to an application for approval of matters specified in conditions, it is advisable to provide the application reference number, approved plans and decision notice from that earlier consent.
+Declaration I the applicant/agent [delete as appropriate] hereby serve review the application as set out on this form and in the support Signed Date 12TH JANUARY 2018